-“Learning to a Great Degree” at UCM means engaged learning that is focused on connecting classroom learning with real world experiences outside the classroom.
-Each of the three options for earning a master degree in history from UCM provides students the opportunity to learn content and practice skills that are applicable to a wide variety of careers in government, education, law, international affairs and public history, to name a few.
-The faculty’s areas of specialization include U.S., African American, European, Asian, military and women’s history.
-Some classes are held in the evening and on-line.
+Welcome to the graduate program in History.
+"Learning to a Greater Degree" in our program equates to engaged learning that focuses on connecting the classroom with real world experience and training.
+Each of the three options for earning a Master's Degree in History from UCM provides students with the opportunities to learn content and practice skills that are applicable to a wide variety of careers in government, education, law, international affairs, and public history, to name a few.
+Students can focus on areas of specialization that include U.S., African American, European, Asian, military, and women's history.
+Some classes are held in the evenings and online to further accomodate your schedule.

 The enrichment track is designed for secondary school educators who wish to enrich their content knowledge.
-This track focuses on seminars aimed at deepening teachers understanding of their field and making them aware of changes in their field.
+This track focuses on seminars aimed at deeper understanding of the historical field and related changes in interpretation within the field.
 This track is ideal if you want to study history for intellectual self-fulfillment, to improve your teaching, or for other vocational reasons.
-It requires four seminars and a comprehensive exam to graduate, but no thesis or capstone project.
+It requires four seminars and a comprehensive exam to graduate, although there is no thesis or capstone project.

 Applied Public History

 The applied public history track will prepare you for a variety of diverse career paths in public history.
-This track requires hands-on-learning through internships and projects in places such as Arrow Rock State Historical Site, Harry S. Truman Library and Museum and the National Archives, Central Plains Region in Kansas City.
-To graduate in this track you will also be required to take a comprehensive exam.
+This track requires hands-on learning through internships and projects.
+Students have completed this work in places such as Arrow Rock State Historical Site, Harry S Truman Library and Museum, and the National Archives, Central Plains Region, in Kansas City.
+To graduate in this track you will also be required to complete the comprehensive exam.

 The pre-doctoral track will prepare you to enter a competitive Ph.D. program in history.
 It incorporates a foreign language or quantitative analysis component.
 You will also have the chance to work closely with a faculty advisor on your thesis.
-To graduate you will complete the coursework with a comprehensive exam and a thesis based on original research.
+To graduate, you will complete the coursework with a comprehensive exam and then complete a thesis based on original research.